 A lot of issues here come down from the fact that we don’t make a plan and don’t stick to it.
 There are several apps available that help you manage your study timelines for a month.
-You can even use study apps for students like Google calendar to fix the different times of the day for studies, assignments, group studies, and even more.
+You can even use study apps for students like Google calendar to fix the different times of the day for studies, assignment schedule, group studies, and even more.

 To make memorization easier, people have come up with all kinds of systems and techniques.
 And one of the most powerful systems is flashcards.